farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Catch.** When defending against an attack with a thrown object, if you succeed with style, you may catch the item that was thrown at you and create a related aspect with a free invoke, instead of just a boost.
 Details such as your Physique skill and any relevant aspects may be used to determine whether a given object is something you could, practically speaking, catch. (adapted from Spirit of the Century SRD, §6.29.2)
 - **Childhood Playground.** You are remember the place you grew up in well, and you still find it easy to navigate its obstacles.
 Name and describe that place.
 You gain +2 to overcome with Athletics whenever you are in a similar environment.
 - **Flanking Specialist.** Once per scene, when you create the aspect _Flanked_ or similar on an opponent, you gain one additional free invocation of the aspect.
 (Peter Blake)
 - **Sportsman.** Sports are your life.
 Pick a sport.
-You get a +2 to all Athletics rolls relating to that sport. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+You get a +2 to all Athletics rolls relating to that sport.
 - **Surefooted.** You suffer no increased difficulty to Athletics due to snowdrifts, loose soil, or shifting sand.
 (Peter Blake)

 ## Burglary Stunts